MiguelAndr05/MiguelAndr05/README.md

 <div>
 Im Miguel, Im 17
 Im a programmer with a passion for helping others <br>
-Im Currently Studying CS at Georgian Colege X LakeHead University Im most comfortable with Java,HTML and CSS but i know C#,C++, and JS
+Im Currently Studying CS at Georgian Colege X LakeHead University <br>
+Im most comfortable with Java, HTML and CSS but i know C#, C++, and JS
 </div>